harness/developer-hub/release-notes/chaos-engineering.md

 Harness Chaos Engineering is updated regularly.
 Review the notes below for details about recent changes.

 :::note
-Harness deploys updates progressively to different Harness cluster hosting accounts.
+Harness deploys updates progressively to different Harness SaaS clusters.
+You can identify the cluster hosting your account in your Account Overview page.
 The features and fixes in the release notes may not be available in your cluster immediately.
 :::

-# December 2, 2022, version 0.4.2
+## December 2, 2022, version 0.4.2

-## What’s New
+### What’s new

 1. Update feature for ChaosHub enabling users to update details like Git Connector, Repository Name, Branch name & Name for an already connected ChaosHub.
 2. Adds CDN Support for Chaos module static artifacts, making UI load faster on client's devices.